is8ac/aural2/paper/aural2.md

 ## vsh
 The LSTM model outputs a list of probabilities of intents every 32ms.
-While far more useful then before, this format of information is still not maximally convenient for our purposes.
+While far more useful than before, this format of information is still not maximally convenient for our purposes.
 The simple preprocessing layer used by Aural2 is called Voice SHell, or vsh.
 It is quite primitive and may be replaced by some more powerful system such as Intu[^intu].
 However it has several important features necessary to make good use of the output of LSTM.